MichaelZhao21/atab/README.md

 ## Development

+The app requires **Nodejs v.16+**.
 To install the app, run `yarn install`.
 This should install all dependencies and allow you to run the dev or build scripts.

 `yarn start` runs webpack with a file watcher, which means that all changes will trigger a rebuild.
 Follow [this guide](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/) to install a temporary add-on (select the `manifest.json` file).
 When webpack rebuilds the app, simply refresh your new tab page and the changes that you have made should show up.